INTRODUCTION

 Human connection is essential for overall health and wellbeing.
 Beyond emotional support, social interactions play a crucial role in maintaining a strong immune system.
 Engaging in meaningful relationships helps reduce stress, improve mental wellbeing and enhance resilience against illness.
 Strong social bonds contribute to lower inflammation levels, better immune responses and improved overall health and wellbeing.
 Discover how social interaction enhances immune health and makes a significant difference in your long-term health and wellbeing.

-THE CONNECTION BETWEEN SOCIAL INTERACTION AND IMMUNITY
+THE LINK BETWEEN SOCIAL INTERACTION AND IMMUNITY

 Social engagement influences the body’s immune responses in powerful ways.
 Studies show that individuals with strong social networks tend to have lower levels of stress hormones, which help regulate immune function.
 Isolation and loneliness, on the other hand, can weaken immune defences, making the body more vulnerable to infections and chronic diseases.
 Maintaining regular social interaction enhances your immune health.